-The name simply indicates that the initial blow dry needs to be followed by a second thermal step to complete the smoothing process.
-While some blowouts on straight or wavy hair can be done with just a round brush and a blow dryer, the silk press candidate needs the second thermal session to achieve their smoothest look.
+"The name simply indicates that the initial blow dry needs to be followed by a second thermal step to complete the smoothing process.
+While some blowouts on straight or wavy hair can be done with just a round brush and a blow dryer, the silk press candidate needs the second thermal session to achieve their smoothest look."

 A silk press is what professional stylists use to create glass hair looks on clients with textured hair.
-Finishing the service with a flat iron helps to create the signature reflective surface.
+Finishing the service with a flat iron helps create the signature reflective surface.

 Who is a good candidate for a silk press?

 If your regular blowout gives you the sleek and smooth results you’re looking for, you probably don’t need a silk press.

 On the other hand, those struggling to create a glass-like finish with just a round brush and a blowdryer are great candidates for silk presses.
-While anyone can get a silk press, they’re generally reserved for people with curls types five through eight.
+While anyone can get a silk press, they’re generally reserved for curl types five through eight.